sderickson/saf-template/README.md

 # Setup

-## Set up repository and dependencies
+## Naming

 To instantiate a new product you'll need an organization name and a product name.
 Your organization name will typically be the same as your repository name, and those will either be the same as your product name, company name, or however you want to scope the repo.
 The organization name will prefix each package name in the repos, and help distinguish packages in the monorepo from third party packages.

+This template and SAF workflows are set up to support multiple products in the same repository.
+So if you plan on building more than one product in the repo, you'll want the organization name to be something different than the product name.

+## Set up repository and dependencies

-Once you have those:
+Once you have your organization name and product name:

-1. Create a new repository from this template.
+1. Create a new repository from this template with the same name as your organization.
 2. Update `package.json`.
    - Set the name to `@<organization-name>/<product-name>`.
    - Update all "TODO" fields according to [npm docs](https://docs.npmjs.com/cli/v10/configuring-npm/package-json).